 It is honestly the best policy to choose a niche that you are interested in and also have some knowledge about.

 I suggest this first because some people will dash off looking for the niche that they think they can make the most money from.

 Actually, not so much.

-When you are doing affiliate marketing you are going to be spending a lot of time writing and researching your niche.
+When you are doing online marketing you are going to be spending a lot of time writing and researching your niche.